 Beanstalk Farms is a decentralized development organization working on Beanstalk, Basin and Pipeline.
-Root is a protocol built on top of Beanstalk.

 This bug bounty program is focused on securing all 4 projects:

 - Beanstalk is a permissionless fiat stablecoin protocol;

 - Basin is a composable EVM-native decentralized exchange protocol; and

 - Pipeline is a sandbox contract that can execute an arbitrary number of actions within the EVM from an EOA in a single transaction.